The 9 Best Apps for Cyclists You Should Install Right Now!

 Ease of Use & Design

-Ease of use and design is one of my most important factors.
-When I install a new app, I don’t want to learn to control the app for several days.
-A well-designed app should be intuitive so that even a child can handle it.
+Ease of use and design are among my top priorities.
+When I install a new app, I don’t want to learn to control it for several days.
+A well-designed app should be intuitive so that even a child can use it.

 Price

-Most of the apps in this selection are available for free.
-Of course, some of them offer in-app purchases.
+Most of the apps in this selection are free, but some offer in-app purchases.
 Some of the apps listed in this article are also paid.

 When reviewing the paid apps, I assessed them more critically because I expect more from them than from free apps.